 Harnessing the power of nature

 Nature’s power is at play everywhere you turn.
-Windsurfing, kitesurfing, water skiing at Skala Eressos and Vatera on Lesvos, along the eastern shores of Limnos as well as at popular Kokkari in Samos.
-Globetrotters come from all over to trek the islands’ trails, which wind through beautiful, wooded scenery.
-Bird watchers head to the three lakes that make up the wetlands on Limnos, as well as the Kalloni wetlands on Lesvos, natural habitats for a diversity of bird life.
-Don’t miss the famous festivities at Ikaria’s village fairs, where the wine and raki flows and the music and dancing lasts all day, and all night.
+Windsurfing, kitesurfing, water skiing at Skala Eressos and Vatera on Lesvos, and along the eastern shores of Lemnos as well as at popular Kokkari in Samos.
+People come from all over to trek the islands’ trails, which wind through beautiful, wooded scenery.
+Birdwatchers head to the three lakes that make up the wetlands on Lemnos, as well as the Kalloni wetlands on Lesvos, natural habitats for a diversity of birdlife.
+And don’t miss the famous festivities at Ikaria’s village fairs, where the wine and raki flows and the music and dancing lasts all night.

 Delectable Mediterranean flavours

-Get a top up!
-The North Aegean islands promise to fill you up with the most exquisite treats.
-Samos will serve you some of its award-winning dessert wine, whose reputation dates back to antiquity.
-Lesvos’ ouzo is world-renowned, and its history spans two centuries, the most famous brands being Plomari and Mini.
-Chios’ most treasured product is, of course, the rare and ‘miraculous’ mastic, but don’t leave without trying its syrupy sweets and preserves, made with in-season fruit.
+The North Aegean islands promise the most exquisite treats.
+Samos will serve you its award-winning dessert wine, whose reputation dates back to antiquity.
+Lesvos’ ouzo is world-renowned, the most famous brands being Plomari and Mini.
+Chios’ most treasured product is, of course, the rare and ‘miraculous’ mastic, but don’t leave without trying its syrupy sweets and preserves.
 Lesvos is also famous for its exceptional oil, pressed from the yields of the hillside olive groves.
-The extra virgin olive oils of Lesvos – and specifically from Mytilini, Kalloni and Plomari – have all been certified as PDOs – protected designation of origin.
+The extra-virgin olive oils of Lesvos – specifically from Mytilini, Kalloni and Plomari – have all been certified as PDOs.

 Sights and attractions unique to Greece